ng-Classic/ng-classic/aio/content/guide/structural-directives.md

     <code-example header="src/app/unless.directive.ts (set)" path="structural-directives/src/app/unless.directive.ts" region="set"></code-example>

-    Angular Classicsets the `appUnless` property whenever the value of the condition changes.
+    Angular Classic sets the `appUnless` property whenever the value of the condition changes.

-    *   If the condition is falsy and Angular Classichasn't created the view previously, the setter causes the view container to create the embedded view from the template
+    *   If the condition is falsy and Angular Classic hasn't created the view previously, the setter causes the view container to create the embedded view from the template
     *   If the condition is truthy and the view is currently displayed, the setter clears the container, which disposes of the view

 The complete directive is as follows: